Skip to content

 This fact sheet covers ScotlandWe also have a version for England & Wales if you need it.

 This fact sheet tells you about time limits for debts.
-These are important as if the time limit has passed, you may not have to pay the debt back.
+These are important because if the time limit has passed, you may not have to pay the debt back.
 It is especially important that you understand time limits if you have old debts.
 This is so you don't do something that could start the time limit running again.

 Use this fact sheet to: